What Is IRS Publication 5708 and Why Tax Preparers Need It Now

 Tax professionals occupy a uniquely exposed position in the cybersecurity environment.
 A single client file contains everything an identity thief needs: full legal name, Social Security number, date of birth, employer information, bank account and routing numbers, and prior-year return data.
 A mid-size tax practice with 500 clients holds the equivalent of 500 complete identity theft starter kits.

-The IRS identity theft statistics reinforce this exposure.
+IRS identity theft statistics reinforce this exposure.
 The agency's Identity Theft Tax Refund Fraud program flagged over 1 million suspicious returns in a recent filing season, and the majority of fraudulent filings trace back to compromised preparer credentials or client data stolen from tax firms — not individual taxpayers.
 Cyberattacks on tax firms have increased steadily year over year, with phishing attacks targeting tax professionals spiking sharply during January through April when credential harvesting yields the highest return for attackers.

 The threat profile for tax practices includes ransomware that encrypts client files and demands payment before filing deadlines, business email compromise (BEC) scams that redirect client refunds or payments, and credential stuffing attacks against IRS e-Services portals using passwords reused from other breached accounts.
+Understanding these specific threats is why a generic security policy is never sufficient — your WISP must address the actual attack patterns targeting your practice.
+See our guide on recognizing and stopping phishing attacks for more on the most common entry point.

 Tax Preparer Cybersecurity By The Numbers

-IRS Identity Theft Program
+IRS Identity Theft Tax Refund Fraud program

 IRS Publication 5708 Sample WISP: Section-by-Section Breakdown